alehano/simplecron/README.md

 # Simple Cron
-Every job runs in goroutine.
+Every job runs in a goroutine.

  Patterns: